Aspallar/MagicDuelsDeckCheck/README.md

 Run MagicDuelsDeckCheck.exe

+or...

+Download the DeckCheckSetup.msi file and run it.
+This will install MagicDuelsDeckCheck and add a shorcut to your start menu.

+## Steam profile

-The first time you run it you will receive an error message saying that the Magic Duels steam profile couldn't be loaded.
+The first time you run MagicDuelsDeckCheck you will receive an error message saying that the Magic Duels steam profile couldn't be loaded.
 Go to File->Options in the menu and specify the path to your Magic Duels steam profile (there is some help text in the options dialog to help you locate this).
+The steam profile contains a local copy of what cards you own and is only read and not altered in any way by MagicDuelsDeckCheck.

 ## Use